gspit-CUBoulder/IGEs-Ontogeny-FSJ/README.md

 pedPrunedASREML - Juvenile individual ID (USFWS), paternal ID (Dad), maternal ID (Mom)

+The input data is used to generate Generalized Mixed Effect Models using ASReml in R. The models are fit and tested in the following scripts:

 02a-DilutionParameter-Helpers.R - Dilution parameter assessment of models with only helpers

 02b-DilutionParameter-MomHelpers.R - Dilution parameter assessment of models with helpers and moms